zanderbraam/truffle-ta/ABOUT.md

 - **Tolerance**: A value between 0 and 1 that determines the acceptable difference between the prices to consider them as forming a horizontal line.
 - **Consecutive Only**: When set to True, horizontal lines are only drawn if three consecutive tops or bottoms form a horizontal line.
 When False, lines are drawn if any three tops or bottoms in the window form a horizontal line.
 - **Log Price**: A boolean parameter that, when set to True, uses the logarithm of the closing prices instead of the raw closing prices for all calculations and plots.
+- **Overlay EMA**: A boolean parameter that, when set to True, overlays an Exponential Moving Average (EMA) over the window of data.
+Users can specify the EMA span.
+- **Invalidate Crossed Lines**: A boolean parameter that, when set to True, changes the color of the lines for triple tops and bottoms to grey if they are crossed by the price within the window, indicating they are no longer valid.

 ## Usage